Tampering with Evidence in Texas

 What is the Punishment for Tampering with Evidence?

-It is a third-degree felony to alter, destroy, or conceal anything (other than a human corpse) with the intent to make it unavailable as evidence.
+It is a third-degree felony, punishable to 2 to 10 years in prison, to alter, destroy, or conceal anything (other than a human corpse) with the intent to make it unavailable as evidence.

-It is a second-degree felony to alter, destroy, or conceal a human corpse with the intent to make it unavailable as evidence.
+It is a second-degree felony, punishably by two to 20 years in prison, to alter, destroy, or conceal a human corpse with the intent to make it unavailable as evidence.

-It is a Class A misdemeanor to come across and fail to report a human corpse that the person reasonably should know law enforcement is unaware of.
+It is a Class A misdemeanor, punishable up to a year in jail, to come across and fail to report a human corpse that the person reasonably should know law enforcement is unaware of.

 Knowledge and Specific Intent for Tampering with Evidence in Texas